-Most people give little thought to the health of their feet, but it is estimated approximately 80% of the adult population have some form of foot problem.
-There are 2 million working days lost each year due to foot complaints, and women are affected more than men.
+Most people give little thought to the health of their feet, but it is estimated we walk about 150,000 miles in a lifetime.
 An American study called “If the shoe fits, wear it” found that nine out of ten women wear shoes that are too small.
-As you get older, your feet tend to spread, but few people get them measured after the age of 20.
+As you get older, your feet tend to spread, but few people get their feet measured after the age of 20.

 A visit to a Podiatrist can help ensure your feet stay healthy.
 They can help with: